Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE GAME CODE

-The game code is *hardware-agnostic* and as to be as portable as possible.
+The game code is *hardware-agnostic* and has to be as portable as possible.
-Therefore the following coding choices and design rules are applied:
+Therefore the following coding choices and design decisions have been made:
 1. ANSI C (for the game logic);
 2. strictly separated input/output and hardware-dependent code (in CrossLib) from the game logic;
 3. input for keyboard/joystick and output for sound and display are provided by CrossLib